Skip to main content

 The Witcher represents a fascinating inversion on the usual model, but it’s not necessarily one that I think every story needs to emulate.
 “Chosen ones” are just another bit of fantastical, exaggerated storytelling born out of an emotional truth.
 In our own stories, there’s tremendous pressure in the choices we make regarding work, love, and life to ensure we are impacting the world for the better.
 Onscreen, this often translates to our main character’s choices having extraordinarily wide repercussions.
 Indeed, the fate of the world might fall upon their shoulders alone.
 It’s an exaggeration, sure, but it speaks to a sense of urgency we might feel to ensure that we are making the most moral choices possible.
 All of us are “chosen” in our own way, and a good “chosen one” story can help model how one might rise to meet their responsibilities.

 The irony with most “chosen one” stories is that, even though the term appeals to our sense of being the most important person in the room, the chosen one is inevitably called to set aside their own comforts for the wellbeing of the people who depend on them.
-For characters like Aang or Simba, being the most important person in their universe is a call for them to dedicate their life to serving their communities.
+For characters like Aang or Simba, being the most important person in their universe is a call for them to dedicate their life to serving their communities, and the sacrifice and diligence this demands of them is what ultimately qualifies them to be heroes.
 This subtext is easily lost on viewers.
 Goodness, at the beginning, it’s lost on Simba, whose first musical number has him gushing about how being king is exciting because he gets to be his own boss.

 This narcissism also plays out in who we are willing to cast as a main character, and there are films that deconstruct that as well.
 See: Wreck-it Ralph.
 Like The Lego Movie, Wreck-it Ralph plays off our collective understanding of main character-ness in something like a video game to show how such systems play out in real life.
 Here, the titular character does not feel like the protagonist of his story, in no small part due to him being the bad guy of the arcade game in which he lives and works.
 He performs a function that everybody depends on but no one values, and Ralph himself is lacking in social grace, which leads to everyone in his community dismissing him.